Multimodal Data Integration for Oncology in the Era of Deep Neural Networks: A Review: Abstract

 \section{Abstract}

-Cancer has relational information residing at varying scales, modalities, and resolutions of the acquired data, such as radiology, pathology, genomics, proteomics, and clinical records.
-Integrating diverse data types can improve the accuracy and reliability of cancer diagnosis and treatment.
-Traditional methods typically focus on partial or unimodal information about biological systems at individual scales and fail to encapsulate the complete spectrum of the heterogeneous nature of data.
-Deep neural networks have facilitated the development of sophisticated multimodal data fusion approaches that can extract and integrate relevant information from multiple sources.
-Recent deep learning frameworks such as Graph Neural Networks (GNNs) and Transformers have shown remarkable success in multimodal learning.
-This review article provides an in-depth analysis of the state-of-the-art in GNNs and Transformers for multimodal data fusion in oncology settings, highlighting notable research studies and their findings.
-We also discuss the foundations of multimodal learning, inherent challenges, and opportunities for integrative learning in oncology.
-By examining the current state and potential future developments of multimodal data integration in oncology, we aim to demonstrate the promising role that multimodal neural networks can play in cancer prevention, early detection, and treatment through informed oncology practices in personalized settings.
+Cancer research encompasses data across various scales, modalities, and resolutions, from screening and diagnostic imaging to digitized histopathology slides to various types of molecular data and clinical records.
+The integration of these diverse data types for personalized cancer care and predictive modeling holds the promise of enhancing the accuracy and reliability of cancer screening, diagnosis, and treatment.
+Traditional analytical methods, which often focus on isolated or unimodal information, fall short of capturing the complex and heterogeneous nature of cancer data.
+The advent of deep neural networks has spurred the development of sophisticated multimodal data fusion techniques capable of extracting and synthesizing information from disparate sources.
+Among these, Graph Neural Networks (GNNs) and Transformers have emerged as powerful tools for multimodal learning, demonstrating significant success.
+This review delves into the recent advancements in GNNs and Transformers for the fusion of multimodal data in oncology, spotlighting key studies and their pivotal findings.
+We explore the foundational principles of multimodal learning and discuss the unique challenges it faces, such as data heterogeneity and integration complexities, alongside the opportunities it presents for a more nuanced and comprehensive understanding of cancer.
+By surveying the landscape of multimodal data integration in oncology, our goal is to underline the transformative potential of multimodal GNNs and Transformers.
+These models are poised to revolutionize cancer prevention, early detection, and treatment strategies by fostering informed, personalized oncology practices.
+By addressing both the technological advancements and the methodological innovations, we aim to chart a course for future research in this promising field.
+Our review highlights not only the current state of multimodal modeling applications in oncology but also sets the stage for their evolution, encouraging further exploration and development in personalized cancer care.